 The Fund has no limitations on the range of maturities of the debt securities in which it can invest and may hold securities with short-, medium- or long-term maturities.
-The Fund will seek to maintain an overall portfolio duration (sensitivity to changes in yields) that is consistent with the broad investment grade market through the use of securities held and U.S. Treasury futures.
-Under normal circumstances, the Fund is managed with the intention of maintaining an effective duration of between 80% - 120% of the effective duration of the Bloomberg US Aggregate Index, which as of January 31, 2022 was approximately 6.48 years.
-The Fund also targets, under normal circumstances, the following exposure limitations at the time of purchase: 95% of the Fund's assets in instruments denominated in U.S. Dollars including securities issued by corporate or sovereign issuers domiciled outside of the U.S.; 75% or more of the Fund's assets in instruments with an investment grade rating; 25% or less of the Fund's assets in instruments rated "BB" (or equivalent) and below, which are commonly referred to as "junk bonds"; 10% or less of the Fund's assets in corporate or sovereign debt of issuers domiciled in emerging markets (defined as an issuer in the JPMorgan Emerging Market Bond Index ("JPM EMBI")); and 5% or less of the Fund's assets in instruments rated "CCC" (or equivalent) and below.
-These limitations notwithstanding, the Fund will have the flexibility to invest in the sectors, industries, securities and durations that the Investment Adviser identifies as offering attractive risk- adjusted returns consistent with the Fund's investment objective.
+The Fund will seek to maintain an overall portfolio duration

+(sensitivity to changes in yields) that is consistent with the broad investment grade market through the use of securities held and U.S. Treasury futures.
+Under normal circumstances, the Fund is managed with the intention of maintaining an effective duration of between 80% - 120% of the effective duration of the Bloomberg US Aggregate Index, which as of January 31, 2024 was approximately 6.22 years.
+The Fund also targets, under normal circumstances, the following exposure limitations at the time of purchase: 95% of the Fund's assets in instruments denominated in U.S. Dollars including securities issued by corporate or sovereign issuers domiciled outside of the U.S.; 75% or more of the Fund's assets in instruments with an investment grade rating; 25% or less of the Fund's assets in instruments rated "BB" (or equivalent) and below and their unrated equivalents, which are commonly referred to as "junk bonds"; 10% or less of the Fund's assets in corporate or sovereign debt of issuers domiciled in emerging markets (defined as an issuer in the JPMorgan Emerging Market Bond Index ("JPM EMBI")); and 5% or less of the Fund's assets in instruments rated "CCC" (or equivalent) and below.
+These limitations notwithstanding, the Fund will have the flexibility to invest in the sectors, industries, securities and durations that the Investment Adviser identifies as offering attractive riskadjusted returns consistent with the Fund's investment objective.
+The Fund may also buy non-U.S. securities that are denominated in currency other than the U.S. Dollar.

-As part of the Fund's investment process, the Investment Adviser considers environmental, social and governance ("ESG") factors for each investment in the portfolio.
-ESG factors include, but are not limited to the environmental and social impact of the issuer, as well as the Issuer's instituted governance programs.
+As part of the Fund's investment process, the Investment Adviser considers environmental, social and governance ("ESG") factors when evaluating investments in corporate notes and bonds and in structured products.
+The Investment Adviser does not evaluate ESG factors for investments in investment companies and securities issued by the U.S. government and its agencies.
+ESG factors may include, but are not limited to, the environmental and social risks of the issuer, as well as the issuer's instituted governance programs.